What: Build the Domestic Church

 Time

 Think about how you currently spend the bulk of your time each day.
-How can you allocate more time to being truly present for your family members?
-This may likely mean needing to cut back on other activities.
+How can you allocate more time to being truly present to your family members?
 Do you have PTO or vacation days that regularly go unused?
 Perhaps, you can take a little extra time off this month to spend with your family.

-- Plan one more meal together per week
+• Plan one more meal together each week

 Talent

 The Domestic Church is the school of human virtues and of Christian charity.
-What skills can you teach your children to help instill virtue or to use as charitable works for building up a Civilization of Love?
+What skills can you teach your children to help instill virtue and charity in order to build up a Civilization of Love?
 We all have talents no matter how seemingly basic those skills may be.
-As we dedicate more of our time to being present for our family members, this will also provide opportunities to use the talents God gave us for building up the Domestic Church.
+As we dedicate more of our time to being present to our family members, this will also provide opportunities to use the talents God gave us for building up the Domestic Church.

-- Read with your children or have children read to a grandparent whose eyesight is no longer good enough
+• Read with your children or have children read to a grandparent whose eyesight is no longer strong

-- Talk to your children, sharing your own stories, life experience, and wisdom
+• Talk to your children, sharing your own stories, life experiences, and wisdom

 Treasure

-You can also think of this in terms of what are you treasuring that is taking the place of your family.
-How can you change that priority so as to better treasure your loved ones.
+You can also think of this in terms of what you are treasuring that is replacing time with your family.
+How can you change that priority so as to better treasure your loved ones?

 Set your GOAL:

-Depending on your challenge, you will want to set yourself a goal - whether it be material, financial, or spiritual.
+Depending on your challenge, you will want to set a goal for yourself - whether it be material, financial, or spiritual.
 Some examples include:

-- Save up $50 for an special treat for a family member
+• Save $50 for a special treat for a family member

 Determine your AUDIENCE: